briansegura15/the-drunken-nomad/README.md

 ## Optimizations

-Custom fonts would be a plus, using a custom image from the owners bar and cocktails to be implemented when the bar business is up and running.
+Custom fonts would be a plus, using a custom image from the owner's bar and cocktails to be implemented when the bar business is up and running.
 Functionality of the email database is working on local machines and local hosts but not on production.
-Would also change the clunky alert message to an onclick event that would notify the customer that the email has been sent succesfully.
+Would also change the clunky alert message to an onclick event that would notify the customer that the email has been sent successfully.
+Make the site 100% mobile friendly or refactor to a mobile-first approach

 ## Lessons Learned: